guyskk/validr/readme.md

     |password       | password combine of letters, numbers, special chars, 6~16 chars in total
     |safestr        | escape unsafe string: ` & > < ' " `

+**Note注意**

-    `objectid` validater removed since v0.7.4 because it is not common used.
+- `objectid` validater removed since v0.7.4 because it is not common used.
+- empty string `""` was treated as None. this is more practical and most framworks behave this way.
+- convert None to `""` if validate is string or like string since v0.8.5.

 ###some examples